wolkykim/qlibc/INSTALL.md

 ## Install

 This command will install `qLibc` on your system.
-By default, the directory prefix is "/usr/local" so header files will be installed into `/usr/local/include` and library files will be installed into `/usr/local/lib`:
+By default, the directory prefix is `/usr/local`, so header files will be installed into `/usr/local/include` and library files will be installed into `/usr/local/lib`:

 ```
 $ make install
 ```

-This will only install header files and library(archive; static and dynamic) files.
-The document files in the "doc" directory will not be installed, so please make a copy of it by yourself if you want to keep it in the system.
+This installs only header files and library files (archive, static, and dynamic).
+The documentation files in the `doc` directory are not installed, so copy them separately if you want to keep them on the system.

 ## Uninstall

-`qLibc` can be completely removed from the system.
+`qLibc` can be removed completely from the system.

 ```
 $ make uninstall
 ```

-## Examples and Unit Tests.
+## Examples and Unit Tests

-Analyzing the example code is probably a best starting point to being familiar with qlibc, but please note that the examples were written as simply as possible just to show the sample usages.
+Reviewing the example code is probably the best way to get familiar with qLibc, but please note that the examples were written as simply as possible to demonstrate typical usage.

-As a reminder, example codes and API documents are provided with the package in the "examples" and "doc" directories.
+The example code and API documents are provided with the package in the `examples` and `doc` directories.

-Please note that the build Makefile is only provided when the package is configured usinig "configure" script.
-CMake doesn't build the makefiles.
+Please note that the build Makefile is provided only when the package is configured using the `configure` script.
+CMake does not generate those Makefiles.

 ### Run Examples

-The examples also can be compiled by running "make" command in the "examples" directory.
+The examples can also be compiled by running `make` in the `examples` directory.

 ```